titaniumsg/RepPred/README.txt

 An auto-updating, curated version of HLA3DB is readily accessible via https://hla3db.research.chop.edu/ for download.
 We also provide the option to locally generate the database below.

+The database provided in HLA3DB/create_db/lib/ was updated as of April 4th, 2023.
+The corresponding statistics can be found in db_stats/database.csv

 Please ensure the appropriate conda environment is activated:
     "conda activate hla3db"